Svedrin/hgit/README.md

-    hgit c index.html                           # shows a diff only of index.html hgit c index.html -m "made some changes"    # commits index.html hgit push                                   # pushes the branch to your fork hgit use master                             # switch back to master
+    hgit c index.html                           # shows a diff only of index.html hgit c index.html -m "made some changes"    # commits index.html hgit push                                   # pushes the branch to your fork hgit pr                                     # opens your browser so you can submit a PR hgit use master                             # switch back to master

 ## Pull changes from an existing branch